This post may contain affiliate links. Please read my disclosure policy.

 - ½ – 1 teaspoon crushed red chili pepper

 - Kosher salt

-- 2 cups baby spinach or kale greens
+- 2 cups (60 g) torn kale, or other leafy greens

-- Put the remaining 3 tablespoons olive oil in a large skillet (12-inches) that has a lid.
+- Put the remaining 3 tablespoons olive oil in a large skillet (12-inches).
 Place over medium heat and add the onion.
 Cook until the onion is softened and translucent, 3-5 minutes.

 - Turn up the heat to medium-high and add the sausage.
 Cook the sausage until it begins to brown, stirring it around the pan so it doesn’t stick.

-- Stir in the garlic, rosemary, chili and salt to taste.
+- Stir in the garlic, rosemary, red pepper and a pinch of salt to taste.
 Cook about 30 seconds, until fragrant.
-Add the beans, stock and Roasted Garlic Sauce and bring to a simmer.
+Add the beans, broth and marinara sauce and bring to a simmer.

 - Cook 10-15 minutes, stirring occasionally, until the texture has thickened.

 - Sprinkle the breadcrumbs and cheese over the top and serve.

 - Adding a few handfuls of greens makes this a nutritious and satisfying meal in one pan.
 Swap in whatever leafy greens you have on hand (spinach, chard, collards, etc).